Walzen-Group/ntfy-toaster/README.md

 ~~If you want to see the raw output or error / info messages, you can run the app in a terminal.~~

 Currently not working.

+## Attribution

+- ntfy.sh - The one and only
+- golang toast (https://github.com/go-toast/toast, https://github.com/ShinyTrash/abc) - Interface to deliver toast notifications in golang